See Emily Play: Television performances

 Pink Floyd performed the song three times on BBC TV's Top of the Pops.
 The appearances were taped at the BBC Studios in Shepherd's Bush and broadcast on 6, 13 and 27 July.
 For the final appearance, Barrett complained that the band shouldn't appear, because "John Lennon doesn't have to do Top of the Pops".
 He did perform, but without the enthusiasm of the previous week.
 This was the first sign of Barrett exhibiting erratic behaviour, which caused problems for the group throughout the remainder of the year, and ultimately led to him leaving the band in early 1968.

 The BBC wiped the shows.
-In late 2009 a badly damaged home video recording was recovered by the British Film Institute containing the first and third show the song was performed on, although only the first appearance was recoverable in part.
+In late 2009, a badly damaged home video recording was recovered by the British Film Institute containing the first and third show the song was performed on, although only the first appearance was recoverable in part.
 Parts of the 6 July performance have been recovered from the damaged video recording.
 It was given a public screening in London on 9 January 2010 at an event called "Missing Believed Wiped" devoted to recovered television shows.
 It was the first time any footage of the performance had been seen since its original broadcast.
 The Pink Floyd management used a copy of the footage in The Early Years 1965–1972.

 The band were booked to appear on the German television programme Beat-Club.
 The appearance was cancelled, explaining Barrett had suffered "nervous exhaustion" and the band decided to take a month-long break in the hope his health would recover.

 In February 1968, Pink Floyd travelled to the RTB studios in Brussels to film a television special for the television programme Tienerklanken, broadcast on 31 March.
 The special featured promotional films for "See Emily Play", as well as for "Astronomy Domine", "The Scarecrow", "Apples and Oranges", "Paint Box", "Set the Controls for the Heart of the Sun", and "Corporal Clegg".
 This was Gilmour's first television work with the band.
-The footage for "See Emily Play" was shot in the Parc de Laekan.
+The footage for "See Emily Play" was shot in the Parc de Laeken.
 Although Barrett was no longer performing with Pink Floyd, his departure had yet to be formally announced.
 Gilmour, Waters and Richard Wright mimed to Barrett's vocals.

 Live performances

-"See Emily Play" was very different to Pink Floyd's live show, which was based around lengthy instrumentals, and the group avoided playing it.
+"See Emily Play" was very different from the usual content of Pink Floyd's live show, which was based around lengthy instrumentals, and the group avoided playing it.
 Promoters outside London insisted that they include the song in their live shows to avoid rioting.
 As a response, the group wrote a piece called "Reaction in G" as a reaction against having to play "See Emily Play" on tour.

 The song stayed in the band's set list for only a few months; the last documented live performance was on 25 November 1967 in Blackpool as part of a package tour supporting Jimi Hendrix.
 On the group's late 1971 US tour supporting Meddle, a fan cried out for "See Emily Play", to which Waters retorted, "You must be joking!"